skilesare/immortality/achieving_supersociety/as-desired.md

 In short, this means 'Art' will:

-* be traded for goods, but that in addition to the goods, the purchaser will recieve a form of preferred stock called 'prefs' equal to the number of 'Art coins' that they spend.
+* be traded for goods, but that in addition to the goods, the purchaser will receive a form of preferred stock called 'prefs' equal to the number of 'Art coins' that they spend.

 * 'demurraged' or 'degraded' as a natural course to guard against the hoarding of money and as a means to pay a dividend to 'pref' holders and to collect taxes.